aviggiano/solidity-audit-report-generator/README.md

 This extension provides the following key functionalities:

 1. Reads `.sol` Solidity files in your workspace and scans for comments starting with `// @audit-issue`.
+You can add additional information using `@` tags, such as `@recommendation`, `@references`, and any other you like.
+These will be added to the prompt that will generate the report.

 ![Example @audit comment](images/example.png)

-2. Combines these comments with audit contest templates and the capabilities of ChatGPT to generate a detailed audit report.
+2. Combines these comments with audit contest templates and the use ChatGPT to generate a detailed audit report.

 ![Markdown file with report](images/markdown.png)

-3. Outputs a XML containing the extracted information from your findings, a ChatGPT prompt file used to query OpenAI's API, and a markdown file containing the generated report.
+3. Outputs a XML containing the extracted information from your findings, including additional `@` tags from your issue description, a ChatGPT prompt file used to query OpenAI's API, and a markdown file containing the generated report.

 ![XML file with vulnerability information](images/xml.png)
 ![ChatGPT prompt file](images/prompt.png)